Frequently Asked Questions

 What is Hypnotherapy?

+Put simply.
 Hypnotherapy is where a person trained in the use of hypnotic techniques (the Hypnotherapist) bypasses a persons critical mind allowing better access to their subconscious mind, for the purpose of allowing the client make positive changes in their life.

 How Effective is Hypnosis/Hypnotherapy Compared to Other Therapies?